Rounak-Das-02/HikariWatcher/README.md

 4.  loop: Custom event loop.
 Defaults to the current running event loop.
 5.  default_logger - Whether to use default logger or not.
 (Only default is available right now)
 6.  preload - Preloads all the extensions.
 Defaults to True
+7.  restart - If any serious issue arises (like REGEX errors in slash commands, etc), it restarts the bot.
+Defaults to True.
+If set to False, any serious issue would stop the execution right away.

 Run testRunner.py to get run tests on example plugins.